 Harvard University Health Services can arrange for an interpreter during your appointment.
 Please make your request when you schedule your appointment.

-Urgent Care is available 24 hours a day, every day.
-We provide advice and treatment for urgent health problems, both physical and emotional, that require prompt attention but are not life threatening emergencies.
+Urgent Care is available at the Smith Campus Center.
+We provide advice and treatment for urgent health problems, both physical and emotional, that require prompt attention but are not life-threatening emergencies.
 If a problem seems life-threatening, please call 911 immediately.

 Whenever possible, we encourage you to call first to schedule an appointment or to obtain advice if you are unsure whether your medical or mental health need is urgent.
 Appointments can also be scheduled online through the Patient Portal.